lambdasec/autofix/README.md

 Static Analysis + LLM = AutoFix

+_If you are looking for a cloud service for vulnerability remediation, please try [patched](https://www.patched.codes/)._

 Update on 4th May 2023:
 - We now support using the [CodeGen2](https://github.com/salesforce/CodeGen2) model from Salesforce.
 Just use `--model Salesforce/codegen2-1B` with AutoFix.
 Note that the inference on CPU with `CodeGen2` is very slow compared to `SantaFixer`.